Mindavi/nixos-configuration/docs/backup-solutions.md

 - natively supports using ssh keys for decryption, though _not_ ssh keys with a password
 - seems a bit simpler in use/setup, but not completely sure on this.
 Maybe good to try them both and see what sticks.
+- Used in this article which seems relatively straightforward to follow: https://www.arthurkoziel.com/restic-backups-b2-nixos/

 Cons: